Midwest Regional Office

 UNICEF Profile Series

-Tickets: $50 general admission.
-Please visit www.unicefusa.org/profileseries-minneapolis to purchase tickets or contact us at 312.222.9121, or by email at email@example.com.
+Tickets: $65 per ticket, or $650 for a table of ten.
+Please visit www.unicefusa.org/chicagoluncheon, or contact us at 312.222.9121 or firstname.lastname@example.org to purchase tickets, or a table.
 No paper tickets will be issued for this event.
-Please check in at the registration table.
+Please check-in at the registration table outside of the Grand Ballroom.

 The UNICEF Profile Series features dynamic presentations by nationally or internationally recognized individuals whose personal or professional endeavors are on the forefront of UNICEF’s efforts to reach the day when ZERO children die from preventable causes and every child has a safe and healthy childhood.
 For more information about the UNICEF Profile Series, please contact Elisabeth Kasdorf-Torney, Officer, Administrative Management and Special Events, by calling 312.222.9121 or by email at email@example.com.